Greenmount, Greater Manchester: Geography

 The village has a nonconformist church, Greenmount United Reformed Church.

 Kirklees Trail / former railway line

-At one time Greenmount village was a stopping point from Bury to Holcombe Brook via a railway line operated by the Lancashire and Yorkshire Railway, this line was closed to passengers in 1968.
+At one time, Greenmount village was a stopping point from Bury to Holcombe Brook via a railway line operated by the Lancashire and Yorkshire Railway.
+This line was closed to passengers in 1968.
 The old railway line is now the central footpath through a park and nature trail through Kirklees Valley called Kirklees Trail.
 The footpath also forms part of National Cycle Route 6, connecting Greenmount to Manchester city centre to the south.
-There is also a lake popular with fishermen, an impressive bridge over the river, a bird sanctuary (Greenmount Wild Bird Sanctuary) and a cricket club all situated along the trail.
+There is also a lake popular with fishermen, an impressive bridge over the river, a wildlife rescue centre (Kirklees Valley Wildlife Rescue) and a cricket club, all situated along the trail.

 Notable people

 Brookhouse Farm on Holcombe Road has a blue plaque marking it as the 17th century home of Henry Wood, a Quaker and supporter of Oliver Cromwell who emigrated to New Jersey where he founded the city of Woodbury.

 The Manchester United teammates and brothers Gary and Phil Neville and their father Neville Neville played cricket at Greenmount Cricket club (in the Bolton Cricket League).

 TV presenter (and Emmerdale actor) Lisa Riley was born and raised in Tottington.
 Antony Cotton, star of the soap opera Coronation Street, was also born and raised in the village.